impulsado/wannaNotes/Writeups/TryHackMe/CyberDefense/Introductory Networking.md

 TCP/IP: Transmission Control Protocol / Internet Protocol.
 To send a packet over a TCP connection, you must establish communication with the other computer.
 It can be done with `Three-Way Handshake`.
 ### Three-Way Handshake
-1. Client wants to stablish a connection with the server, and it sends a packet with SYN (synchronise) flag.
+1. Client wants to establish a connection with the server, and it sends a packet with SYN (synchronize) Flag.
+2. Server responds with a SYN-ACK message to the client.
+Sy